The speed and security of Windows 10 are heavily reliant on Windows Updates, particularly the significant upgrades that

 Getting a Windows update error is nothing new to most users.
 Some quickly disappear by restarting the PC, while others require more troubleshooting.

-Although not all mistakes are the same, a few keep reappearing for a set of users with various system configurations.
+Although not all mistakes are the same, a few keep reappearing for users with various system configurations.

 In particular, Windows Update Error Code 0x80080005 has proven challenging to crack, prohibiting upgrades every time you check for new versions.

 A large number of customers have reported the update problem 0x80080005.
 This can be a significant issue, and while we’re on the subject of this issue, here are some other issues that users have reported: